QGEP/docs/en/installation-guide/workstation.rst

   dbname=communityA
   user=qgepuser

-* Search and replace in the copy of qgep_en.qgs all 'pg_qgep' with 'pg_communityA'
+* Search and replace in the copy of ''qgep_en.qgs'' all 'pg_qgep' with 'pg_communityA'